LukeMurphey/django-splunk/src/README/README.txt

 Configuring Splunk
 ================================================

+Install this app into Splunk by doing the following:

+  1. Log in to Splunk Web and navigate to "Apps » Manage Apps" via the app dropdown at the top left of Splunk's user interface
+  2. Click the "install app from file" button
+  3. Upload the file by clicking "Choose file" and selecting the app
+  4. Click upload
+  5. Restart Splunk if a dialog asks you to

-Setup Splunk to monitor the logs files from your Django installation.
+Once the app is installed, setup Splunk to monitor the logs files from your Django installation.
 Make sure to set the sourcetype to "django".
 See the following page for details on how to monitor files with Splunk:

      http://docs.splunk.com/Documentation/Splunk/latest/Data/MonitorFilesandDirectories